Classic Albums - Heaven And Hell

 7. Walk Away

 "Walk Away" is a straightforward rock song with an infectious groove.
-Iommi's guitar work on this track is more restrained, utilizing power chords and simple chord progressions in E minor.
+Iommi's guitar work on this track is more restrained, utilising power chords and simple chord progressions in E minor.
 The solo, based on the E minor pentatonic scale, features hammer-ons, pull-offs, and tasteful vibrato, demonstrating Iommi's ability to adapt his playing to suit the song's style.

 8. Lonely is the Word